Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 > Note: We needed to divide Date.now() by 1000.
 This is because the JWT spec says the `exp` claim should be in Unix time - Unix Time is the number of seconds since the Unix epoch (Jan 1, 1970).
 However, JS returns the number of milliseconds (not seconds) since the Unix epoch.
 We therefore must divide by 1000 to convert milliseconds to seconds.

-Next, let's code the `getUserFromToken` method that decodes the token, then extracts and returns the `user` object:
+Next, let's code the `getUserFromToken` function that decodes the token, then extracts and returns the `user` object:

 ```javascript
 function getUserFromToken() {